Future use of silicon photomultiplier for KAOS at MAMI and PANDA at FAIR: SiPM in PANDA time-of-flight detectors

-The time resolution of a single SiPM/fibre assembly when excited by minimum ionizing particles crossing its center was measured by taking the time difference between the left and right signal simultaneously to the pulse-height spectrum.
-A gate on individual peaks made it possible to determine the time resolution as a function of the no.\ of fired pixels as is shown in Fig.~\ref{fig:SiPMtiming}.
-With the set-up discussed in Section~2 single SiPM resolutions of 1.69\,ns (rms) for 1 pixel, and 1.40, 1.26, 1.23, 1.21\,ns (rms) for 2--5 pixels were determined.
-The time distributions are non-Gaussian and are well described with exponential functions.
-To determine the photoelectron yield from the pulse-height spectrum as shown in Fig.~\ref{fig:SiPMspectrum} a multi-Poissonian fit of the following type was performed:
+The time resolution of a single SiPM$/$fibre assembly when excited by minimum ionizing particles crossing its center was measured by taking the time difference between the left and right signal simultaneously to the ADC spectrum.
+A gate on individual peaks made it possible to determine the time resolution as a function of the number of fired pixels as is shown in Fig.~\ref{fig:SiPMtiming}.
+With the set-up discussed in Section~2 single detector SiPM resolutions of 1.69\,ns (rms) for 1 pixel, and 1.40, 1.26, 1.23\,ns (rms) for 2--4 pixels were determined.
+The amplifier was type AMP\_06011 from Photonique with a rise-time of 700\,ps and signal amplification of 10--20 times.
+The time distributions are non-Gaussian and are well described with exponential functions on both sides of the peak.
+The structure at around TDC channel 750 was created by a reflection of photons on the SiPM surface and their detection by the opposite SiPM in 2\,m distance.
+To determine the photoelectron yield from the ADC spectrum as shown in Fig.~\ref{fig:SiPMspectrum} a multi-Poissonian fit of the following type was performed:

 with $q= \frac{x-x_0}{g} - nl \cdot \left( \frac{x-x_0}{g}\right)^2$, $x, x_0=$ ADC counts, pedestal off-set, $p, \lambda=$ photon counts and mean value, $s, \mu=$ secondary pixel counts and mean value, and $\sigma_0, \sigma_1=$ pedestal and pixel noise.
 By using this fitting method, which takes optical cross-talk into account, mean numbers of photoelectrons $\overline{N}\sim$ 4 were measured with a $^{90}$Sr source.
-A Monte Carlo model for photon generation and tracking was applied to 10\,cm long double cladding fibres to verify the measurements for a possible \PANDA\ detector.
+A Monte Carlo model for photon generation and tracking was applied to model a detector with 10\,cm long double cladding fibres verifying the measurements for a possible \PANDA\ detector.
 Based on the simulation a time resolution of 0.9\,ns\,(rms) is expected.